blbadger/blbadger.github.io/fractal-geometry.md

 ### Fractals in the natural world

+When I was a kid and just learning how to plot polynomial functions, I remember being quite disappointed to find that any such function describing the objects in the natural world would have to be extremely complicated and unwieldy.
+Nearly every shape in nature, from the outline of the trees around my parent's house to the pattern or surf on the seaside to the shapes of nebulae and galaxies I saw in astronomy books were all, as I found, unsuitable for attempting to recreate using the functions I knew then (polynomial and trigonometric functions).

+I did not know at the time, but there is a good reason from this.
+These shapes are non-differentiable: increasing in scale does not lead to a simpler, more line-like shape.
+Rather, one finds more detail the closer one looks.
+These shapes are better mathematically described using fractal geometry, and why this is should be evident from the fractals that have been drawn above.
+Fractals also contain more detail the closer one looks, and thus are non-differentiable.
+Simple rules specify intricate shapes.

 Fractals can be thought of as objects that are irregular and do not become more regular as one increases scale, as well as objects that have smaller parts that resemble the whole.
 These properties are observed in most objects from nature, and a particularly noteworthy example is in coastlines.
 Here is a picture of the Chesapeake Bay taken from a satellite which is found in the Smithsonian museum.

 ![chesapeake bay]({{https://blbadger.github.io}}/fractals/chesapeake_bay.png)